Neutral Internet Exchange

-The Neutral Internet Exchange (abbreviated as NL-ix, with the last two letters typeset in lowercase) is an Internet exchange in Europe, which is distributed across seventy-four data centres in thirty-one European cities in 13 countries by year-end 2015.
+NL-ix (with the last two letters typeset in lowercase) - formerly known as Neutral Internet Exchange - is an Internet Exchange in Europe, which is distributed across ninety-six datacenters in sixteen European cities in eight countries by year-end 2023.
 The exchange was founded in 2002 to serve as an alternative to the Amsterdam Internet Exchange.
-As of May 26, 2015, the daily average inbound traffic is 619.48 Gbit/s and the daily average outbound traffic 616.77 Gbit/s and 513 members are connected on 1762 ports.
+As of March 2024, the peak traffic is 8.61 Tbit/s and 630 members are connected.
 On March 4, 2011, it was announced that Dutch landline and mobile telecommunications company KPN had purchased and, subsequently, acquired the exchange.

 Datacenters

-NL-ix members can connect at 96 sites in 31 cities across 7 countries.
+NL-ix members can connect at over 90 sites in 16 cities across 8 countries.